bencravens/quote-server/README.md

 # quote-server
-A multithreaded TCP server that prints inspirational quotes to the client
+A multithreaded TCP/IP server that prints inspirational quotes to the client

 TODO:
 - [x] Multi-threaded server